cchiu727/FlashcardMaker/README.md

 # Setup and Testing
 For setup, just download the files included and then compile and run.
 For compiling and running, use your preferable compiler for your OS.
 # Contact
-If you have any questions or concerns, please email me at cchiu727@gmail.com or message me on Discord: V1vace#2751
+If you have any questions or concerns, please email me at cchiu727@gmail.com.